 I don’t really know what the right answer is here.
 But this is how I calculated it, and you can decide (or let me know!) if there’s a better way it should have been done.

 One of the quirks of being able to have an entirely-online career as a musician is that you can create whatever identity you like.
 Especially on the mood-themed playlists, it was pretty common to find artists with no identifiable link to a specific, real person.
 You’ll see these as “No Sources Found” in the data.
 I included them in the percentage calculations — I’ll note again that this leads to a similar problem to folk songs and nursery rhymes where the data effectively defaults to counting these composers as white and male.

 There’s a lot more to this subject of effectively-anonymous artists, and I’ll almost definitely write a post about it at some point.

 For this analysis, I didn’t count any arrangers for the summary statistics produced.

 The fun question to ponder here is this: when is an arranger’s influence on the music so strong that they should be considered one of the “authors” of the piece?
 You could ask the same question about producers, or even people who write lyrics or libretto.
-Because my girlfriend studies these kinds of things, I can tell you there’s a whole part of translation theory that looks at questions like this.
+My girlfriend studies translations in literature, and she’s told me about several examples in textual media where you start to ask these kinds of questions as well.